flyingstick22/electricity-saver-I/README.md

 ## Summary

 The whole project is in "alpha" phase and basics work as planned.
-There are lot of room for improvements (e.g. error handling and pure code improvements) and one of possible next step is cloud deployment and code modifications so, that virtual machine would handle relay controls via Shelly's cloud API.
+There are lot of room for improvements (e.g. error handling and pure code improvements) and one possible next step is cloud deployment and code modifications so, that virtual machine would handle relay controls via Shelly's cloud API.

 Happy scripting!